vydramain/nvim-conf/README.md

 My personal nvim configuration for quick start on another machine:
 How to setup NeoVim for React and Typescript development:

+## Descripions:
+Files from this repository are keeping in the `~/.config/nvim` catalog.

 ## Prerequisites:
 - [Neovim](https://neovim.io/)
 - [Node](https://nodejs.org/en/) (coc extension require a javascript runtime to do the job)